Medical tourism: Hong Kong

 All twelve of Hong Kong's private hospitals have been surveyed and accredited by the UK's Trent Accreditation Scheme since early 2001.

 India

 Medical tourism is a growing sector in India.
-India is becoming the 2nd medical tourism destination after Thailand.
-Gurgaon is India's largest Medical Tourism hub, followed by Chennai, which is regarded as "India's Health City" as it attracts 45% of health tourists visiting India and 40% of domestic health tourists.
+Gurgaon is India's largest medical tourism hub, followed by Chennai, which is regarded as "India's Health City" as it attracts 45% of health tourists visiting India and 40% of domestic health tourists.

 India's medical tourism sector was expected to experience an annual growth rate of 30% from 2012, making it a $2 billion industry by 2015.

-In August 2019, the Indian government made it easier for foreigners to receive medical treatment without necessarily applying for a medical visa.
-These initiatives by Indian government are help Medical Tourism market to reach around $9 Billion in 2020.
-Furthermore, the major reason for foreign tourist to choose India is because it has 40 hospitals accredited by the US Joint Commission.
+In August 2019, the Indian government enacted measures making it easier for foreigners to receive medical treatment without necessarily applying for a medical visa.
+A major reason for foreign medical tourists to choose India is because it has 40 hospitals accredited by the US Joint Commission.

-As medical treatment costs in the developed world balloon—with the United States leading the way—more and more Westerners are finding the prospect of international travel for medical care increasingly appealing.
-An estimated 150,000 of these travel to India for low-priced healthcare procedures every year.

 India is increasingly becoming popular with Africans seeking medical treatment overseas.
 Treatments are approved by the World Health Organization (WHO) and the US Food and Drug Administration.

-The Government has also started various initiative that can be of great push to help international patients get the right kind of treatment at affordable prices.